dheyay/mAIncrafters/docs/index.md

 Some project specific screenshots here - current world if possible

 ### Our plan going ahead
-We have planned on adding more complexity to this by adding obstacles to improve navigation, an improvement in time/movement efficiency for charting the course and retreiving all items needed by the agent.
+We have planned on using different search/pathfinding algorithms (e.g A*) and adding more complexity to the map by adding obstacles to improve navigation, an improvement in time/movement efficiency for charting the course as the agent learns from previous runs to retreive all resources and craft the item needed by the agent.

 [Find our source code for the agent here](https://github.com/dheyay/mAIncrafters)